wangtuguahhh/Capstone_2/README.md

 **Feature Engineering:**

-* Boostrapping to draw more images from data without augmentation, such as to draw 500 images for each class.
+* Bootstrapping to draw more images from data without augmentation, such as to draw 500 images for each class.
 * If improvement is observed for the step above, try drawing more images for each class to find the sweet spot.
-* Boostrapping to draw more images from data with augmentation, say 1500 for each class to see if there is any benefits.
+* Bootstrapping to draw more images from data with augmentation, say 1500 for each class to see if there are any benefits.

 **Pre-processing:**